 Both chemotherapy and radiation therapy can have side effects.
 These can occur during or soon after the treatment (early side effects), or many months or years later (late side effects).

 - skin changes, with redness, itching, peeling or blistering around the anus, genital areas and groin

-- loss of pubic hair
+- loss of pubic hair.

-- bowel changes, with scar tissue in the anal canal or rectum leading to problems with bowel movements
+- bowel changes, with scar tissue in the anal canal or rectum leading to ongoing frequent, urgent or painful bowel movements

 - dryness, shortening or narrowing of the vagina (vaginal stenosis)

-- impacts on sexuality, including painful intercourse, difficulty getting erections, or loss of pleasure
+- impacts on sexuality, including painful intercourse, difficulty getting erections or loss of pleasure

 Surgery may be used for very early anal cancer or in a small number of other situations.

 An operation called local excision can remove very small tumours located near the entrance of the anus (anal margin), if they are not too close to the muscles of the anus.
 The surgeon will give you a local or general anaesthetic and insert an instrument into the anus to remove the tumours.
 Once the wound heals, the anal canal will still work in the normal way.